An official website of the United States government

 Note: Data for all years are revised and final.
 Totals for major categories may include subcategories not

-"not elsewhere classified."
-CFOI fatal injury counts exclude illness-related deaths unless precipitated by
+means "not elsewhere classified."
+CFOI fatal injury counts exclude illness-related deaths unless

 Source: U.S. Department of Labor, Bureau of Labor Statistics, in cooperation with state, New York City,